 The eyes of the country will be on Kenosha on Tuesday when President Trump pays a visit to the city that’s served as the most recent focus of national debates on race, policing, and vigilante justice.

-If you missed this week’s conversation “Newsrooms and the Black Experience” hosted by RTDNA, you can now
+If you missed this week’s conversation “Newsrooms and the Black Experience” hosted by RTDNA, you can now watch a recording.

 Many of you are undoubtedly covering the huge national news story unfolding in Kenosha this week.